 Males have an oblong “innie” that is usually longer than the females, as well as more indented.
 Judging by vent shape can be pretty tricky unless you are really familiar with telling goldfish gender.

-3. Study the body confirmation
+3. Study the body conformation

-There is another way to tell if your fish is male or female, and that is by the shape of their body.
+There is another way to tell if your fish is male or female, and that is by the shape of its body.
 This is probably even trickier than the vent method, because of everyone’s different feeding habits.
 It’s probably a good idea not to rely completely on this one way when sexing fish and take the other factors into account too.
 Also, if the fish is a Pearlscale, it probably won’t be easy to tell either.
 It is best to use this tactic when viewing the fish from above.

 Females usually look shorter and rounder in their abdomen area.
-As they come closer to breeding season they can become very plump, swelling with eggs, like a dumpling.
+As they come closer to the breeding season they can become very plump, swelling with eggs, like a dumpling.
 Their bodies are usually deeper as well when viewed from the side.
 This is called “gravid.”
 Sometimes they may even look “lopsided,” with one side of the body bulging out more than the other.

 Note: a really swollen belly on a goldfish can also be a sign of illness like a bacterial infection, so if the fish looks very swollen and not just pleasantly plump, make sure everything is okay.
 The swollen female fish might also be egg-bound, which happens when the fish produces a lot of eggs that continue to build up inside the abdomen and cause bulging.